Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Methods

-The grading practices (followed by Tables~\ref{tab1} and \ref{tab2}) were communicated at the beginning of the semester and frequently during the semester, and grade points are made student-trackable to ensure students understand the grading practices, can determine their weaknesses and strengths, and are focused on their goals.
+The grading practices outlined in Table~\ref {tab1} were communicated at the beginning of the semester and a couple of times thereafter.
+The grade points are made student-trackable to ensure students understand the grading practices, can identify their strengths and weaknesses, and stay focused on their goals.
 Assignments were structured to \textit{(i)} reduce the negative impact of late work, keeping students responsible for submitting assignments on time, \textit{(ii)} give chances to implement feedback for improvement, and \textit{(iii)} provide opportunities for students to reflect on and improve their performance, which motivated student in learning by doing and revising.
-We focused on reducing the basis of grading by concentrating on academic achievement and excellence by excluding non-academic components such as attendance, seminar participation, group discussion, extra work for points, etc. Online tests were provided with three possible attempts for each question, in which a link to the relevant section in the eTextbook and available resources was provided.
+We focused on reducing the basis of grading by emphasizing academic achievement and excellence, excluding non-academic components such as attendance, seminar participation, group discussion, extra work for points, etc. Students' final grade was determined by aggregating their scores across assignments, with each assignment weighted according to its assigned weight.
+Online tests were provided with three possible attempts for each question, in which a link to the relevant section in the eTextbook and available resources was provided.
 A hint with insight into how to answer the questions was made visible after the first attempt, and the detailed solutions were provided a minute after the deadline.
 Numerical values were randomized for each student, and the order of answer choices was shuffled in each attempt.
 The desired number of significant figures was made visible for each question.
 Each student got feedback on each attempt.
 The best score out of the maximum three attempts was recorded.
+Students are encouraged to increase attentiveness, as we presented in Fig.~\ref{fig1}, and be active physically and mentally in the learning environment rather than just being passive listeners.